 Students in the dual-degree program will receive a B.A. or B.S. in a liberal arts major and an M.A. in occupational therapy.
 Students who wish to become registered occupational therapists should choose this option.
 The core courses in occupational science are taken at the graduate level and are combined with other courses required for the M.A. in occupational therapy.

 A strong background in liberal arts and sciences provides the foundation for core courses in occupational therapy.
 The dual-degree can be completed in 5 ½ to 6 years.
+Undergraduate students pursue one of the following pre-occupational therapy tracks:

 - OSOT 5100: Life Occupations